Monthly Dairy Factory Production and Stocks Survey (DAIR)

 Institute de statistique du Québec

 Canadian Dairy Commission

-Administrative data sources are used for the purpose of data collection and are obtained by the Statistics Canada under Section 13 of the Statistics Act.
+Administrative data sources are used for the purpose of data collection and are obtained by the Statistics Canada under the authority of the Statistics Act.

 Data collected at the provincial level from provincial marketing boards is used in place of survey data in order to reduce response burden for respondents.
 Administrative data is then included with survey data for dissemination.